 I’d say that persistence is the key, if I were to look back on the times, persistence is the key.
 You’ll always find a solution as long as you’re willing to work hard.

 Cut down on the alcohol is definitely another thing I’d tell myself.
 I joke about in seminars how during the GFC I used to drink probably half a bottle of wine a night red wine a night and for some people, it’s not a big deal, but as you know with Asian genes, two glasses can be fatal.
-And definitely that those are the things…persistence, just keep going, keep putting in the effort and cut down the alcohol, because there are times to deal with stress and I promise you there’s not many people willing to admit there are that kind of problems.
+And definitely that those are the things persistence, just keep going, keep putting in the effort and cut down the alcohol, because there are times to deal with stress and I promise you there’s not many people willing to admit there are that kind of problems.

 Nguyen has taken to the philosophy of solving his problems, such as stress, instead of hiding them.

-There’s always a solution to the problem and there are always people willing to help.
-Sometimes we just forget that and prefer to hide and run away from the problems and then that’s where the problems fester.
+There’s always a solution to the problem, and there are always people willing to help.
+Sometimes we just forget that and prefer to hide and run away from the problems, and then that’s where the problems fester.
 Long-term you have financial problems, personal problems, health problems and that’s where people start dealing with marriage breakdowns and heart attacks and stuff like that, so I know that’s a bit of a different conversation that we may have started but you know that’s what you get with me, you’ll find it’s more of a bigger picture view of success.
 Development is definitely a part of my life but it’s not the only thing that’s important to me, having a great marriage, great relationship with my kids and great health is important too.
-I’ve had money and in terms of the past in my health I was getting sick quite a lot back then probably 5, 10, years ago and because of the stress or the pressure I was putting myself under and now I’ve had to spend a lot of time on my health to maintain that and I feel well that’s a very important part of my life.
-Some people are overly committed to that and that’s the only part, they’re fitness freaks but they’ve got no money.
+I’ve had money and in terms of the past in my health I was getting sick quite a lot back then probably 5, 10 years ago and because of the stress or the pressure I was putting myself under and now I’ve had to spend a lot of time on my health to maintain that and I feel well that’s a very important part of my life.
+Some people are overly committed to that and that’s the only part, they’re fitness freaks, but they’ve got no money.
 They’ve got no future.
 That’s okay.

 In fact, Nguyen has a very particular approach to conditioning his mindset.

 I think that’s the difference that I bring to the table, is my values aren’t just about making money.
-It’s a more well-rounded approach of happiness health and wealth we call it.
+It’s a more well-rounded approach of happiness and health and wealth than we call it.
 And effectively with happiness and health, it really doesn’t matter if you’re making 100 grand or 10 million dollars a year, if you’re happy in your relationships you’ll automatically make more money, and if you don’t, it doesn’t matter you’re happy anyway with what you’ve got.
 You can have a 5-metre boat or 50 metres a boat, if you’re happy, it doesn’t really matter what you have, if you’re unhappy then it really matters what size boat you have or what lifestyle you have, or cars you’re driving.
 So being satisfied I think is a critical tool of this game, is being satisfied with what you’ve achieved and balancing that with being dissatisfied but not angry at yourself, to always go to another level.